Binocular coverart

 One of the most intimidating things about buying a pair of binoculars is the mysterious pair of numbers in their name.
 Just a quick look around a typical website brings up 8×42, 12×50, 8×25, and many more.
-But what do those numbers mean, and how can they help you choose a pair of binoculars?
+What exactly do all those numbers mean, and how they help you choose the pair that’s right for you?
+The numbers refer to specific aspects of the binoculars’ optics, that is, the type of view it can provide for you.
+Since this is the central reason you’re probably looking for binoculars (unless you’re going for a really nerdy fashion statement), those mysterious optics numbers are a great place to start.

 Magnification

 The first of those two numbers is the magnification.
 In other words, how many times bigger or closer an object appears when you look at it.
 The higher the number, the higher the magnification and the closer (or larger) an object will appear.
-If the magnification is 12x, then the object will appear 12-times closer!
+If the magnification is 12x, then the object will appear 12-times closer.
+Thus, higher magnification means you can see stuff from further away.
+This gets you a more detailed view of your object of interest, and with higher-quality binoculars the views can be really spectacular.

 Higher magnification also requires steadier hands, since the more you zoom in, the more difference any small movement makes.
 Ultimately, any twitch or tremble can make a lot of movement in your field of view at higher magnification.
 If you’re likely to be moving around a lot, or can be a little shaky, lower magnitude binoculars may be better.